 Betty has a new outfit to wear to the trout dance.
 Tied on a small barbless jig hooks and a touch of added weight, this fly gets into the zone and tumbles along right where the trout want it.

 A fly with true "mystique".
-The pink beads are deadly enough but add a touch UV blue ribbing and a flame out the back end out the end and you have an amazing fly.
+The pink beads are deadly enough but add a touch UV blue ribbing and a flame out the back end out the end and you have an alluring fly.

 The original Dirty Hipster pattern with a bright spot for added allure and fish catching prowess.
 Reports are strong on how well this fly fishing in the mid-west and in Pennsylvania streams.
-Oregon and Colorado fish are also eating them up like a stoner craving cheetohs.

 The ever popular Pheasant Tail nymph (Frenchie) tied with orange accents to trigger trouts affinity for the color orange.
 Silver beads reflect surrounding colors and are a good choice on dark days when you want to get noticed.